openshift/insights-operator/docs/arch.md

 So far we have only 1 Gatherer(called `clusterconfig`), it has several gather-functions each collecting different data from the cluster.
 The workflow of the gather-functions is managed by the Gatherer.
-Only one Gatherer runs at one time, this is because we only have 1 Gatherer at the moment. (ie.: we can and concurrency here when its needed)
+Only one Gatherer runs at one time, this is because we only have 1 Gatherer at the moment. (ie.: we can add concurrency here when its needed)
 When IO starts there is an initial delay before the first `Gather` happens, after that a `Gather` is initiated every interval, this is done by `periodicTrigger`.
 `periodic.Run` handles the initial delay and starts the `periodicTrigger` like `go wait.Until(func() { c.periodicTrigger(stopCh) }, time.Second, stopCh)`.

 `Gather` uses `ExponentialBackoff` to retry (amount specified in: `status.GatherFailuresCountThreshold`) if a Gatherer returns any errors, these errors are mostly caused when a collected resource is not yet ready therefore it can't be right now collected so we should retry later.
-Its important that all retries finish before the next gather period starts, so that we don't have potential conflicts, the Backoff is calibrated to take this into account.
+It's important that all retries finish before the next gather period starts, so that we don't have potential conflicts, the Backoff is calibrated to take this into account.
 Errors that occurred during a gather-function are logged in the metadata part of the IO archive. (`insigths-operator/gathers.json`)

 ### Scheduling and running of Uploader